 - Infection of a pregnant woman early in pregnancy often leads to miscarriage.
 Maternal infection during pregnancy may be asymptomatic or include fever, myalgia, headache, sore throat, cough, vomiting, diarrhoea and vaginitis.

 - Infants with listeriosis may present in the first few days of life with poor feeding, lethargy, jaundice, vomiting, respiratory distress, skin rash and shock.
 Infants usually have pneumonia.
-The death rate is very high.
+The death rate is very high- 57% in one series.

 - Infants presenting at age 5 days or older often present with meningitis.